apace100/origins-docs/docs/types/meta_action_types/if_else.md

 }
 ```

-This example will set the entity on fire if they are "fall flying" for 5 seconds.
+This example will set the entity on fire for 5 seconds if they are "fall flying".
 Otherwise, it will restore 3 hearts of health to the entity instead.